 Key issue #7 includes study of simultaneous PDU Session multi-connectivity of a UE over terrestrial RAN and satellite-based NG-RAN.
 This topic is not further progressed in this study and it is concluded that no normative work is needed.

-NOTE: A device with two UEs may can simultaneously have separate Registrations and PDU Sessions in satellite and terrestrial networks, e.g. with different PLMNs.
+NOTE: A device with two UEs may can simultaneously have separate Registrations and PDU Sessions in satellite and terrestrial networks with different PLMNs.

-Since satellite-based NG-RAN is considered a 3GPP access, existing solutions for mobility between two 3GPP accesses may be applied to terrestrial and satellite-based NG-RAN, such as:

-- Handover procedures in CM-CONNECTED,

-- Cell selection/reselection in CM-IDLE,

-- EPC IWK between NR/5GC and LTE/EPC,

-- Detach and re-attach.